clolsonus/covid-19/README.md

 ## May 3, 2020

-A noticable dip in the data for today.
+A noticeable dip in the data for today.

 ![linear](figures/20200503.png?raw=true "3 May, 2020")